Must-have Inventory Planning Solution For Furniture Businesses

 Optimize your warehouse and shipping container space

-When it comes to buying bulky inventory like furniture, space is an important consideration.
-Inventory Planner lets you factor in your shelf space capacity at every warehouse and scale your purchase orders to max out the space or weight available in containers, reducing the unit shipping cost of each item.
+When you’re buying bulky inventory like furniture, space is a key consideration.
+Scale your purchase orders to max out warehouse space or weight available in containers, reducing the unit shipping cost of each item.

 6